kiboschool/tk-web-foundations/src/lessons/try-kibo-onboarding.md

 ---
 Welcome to the Try Kibo onboarding process.
 During this process, you will select a live class, join your class replit team, join Discord and introduce yourself and lastly, prepare for Orientation.

-At the end of this page, there is an onboarding checklist that you must submit in order to receive an invitation to Orientation
+**The onboarding is best completed on a laptop or computer.** At the end of this page, there is an onboarding checklist that you must submit in order to receive an invitation to Orientation

 **Deadline: 12pm GMT.
 Thursday, June 29.**